-The first thing to unlearn is the idea that discipline means punishment.
+This is the absolute first and most important component of Montessori-aligned discipline.
+So, the first thing to unlearn is the idea that discipline means punishment.
 In fact, the word discipline comes from the Latin term "disciplina," which means "instruction and training.”
 It is derived from the root word discere, which simply means ”to learn.”

 Unfortunately, many of us grew up with physical punishment through spanking, or removal punishment - things like grounding or losing privileges.
 Neither of those methods are really discipline.

 Montessori does not punish - rather it models ideal behavior and teaches the child that they are responsible for their actions.
 In reality, Montessori's methods are more closely aligned with the true meaning of the word "discipline".
 The feedback children receive using a Montessori-aligned approach to discipline is often referred to as "natural consequences."
 This means allowing life to simply take it's natural course.
 For example, instead of forcing a child to wear a raincoat on a drizzly day, you would simply explain your thoughts to the child, and then allow the child to be wet when they decide against wearing the rain gear.
 Of course, this has limits.
 Montessori doesn't, for example, purport to allow small children to go without appropriate snow-gear in frigid temperatures.
 In a case like this, however, the natural consequence may be that the child is unable to participate in the outdoor activity.